 R19: ch 2, hdc around (72 st), join.

-R20-24: ch 2 (counts and 1st st), *front post hdc in next st, back post hdc in next st* repeat * to * around.
+R20-24: ch 2 (counts as 1st st), *front post hdc in next st, back post hdc in next st* repeat * to * around.
 Join with sl st to top of 1st st.(72 st).

 R25: ch 1, sc around, join to 1st st. (72 st)